temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 touch activities_test.go
 ```

-Add the following code to import the testing libraries you'll use:
+Add the following code to import the testing libraries and Activities you'll use, and then define types for your mock HTTP client and mock response:

 <!--SNIPSTART go-ipgeo-activity-test-setup-->
 [activities_test.go](https://github.com/temporalio/temporal-tutorial-ipgeo-go/blob/v1/activities_test.go)